ademuri/smart-input-filter/README.md

 Keeps a buffer of recent inputs, and returns the median of those values.

 This filter has been written to be relatively fast, without sacrificing too much readability for speed.
-In the typical case (once the buffer is full), it iterate through the buffer at most once.
+In the typical case (once the buffer is full), it iterates through the buffer at most once.

 For even sizes, this returns the lower median.